NLnetLabs/cascade/doc/manual/source/faq.rst

 Do I need separate database software to run Cascade?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Cascade pipeline runs as a single binary and no additional database
+No, the Cascade pipeline runs as a single binary and no additional database
 software is required.

-Cascade stores its state in on-disk files in JSON format, by default at
+Cascade stores its state in on-disk files in JSON
-various locations under a single parent directory.
-As such, state is
+format, by default at various locations under a single parent directory.
+As
-human-readable and easily backed up.
+such, state is human-readable and easily backed up.

 .. seealso::